ipspace/blog/content/posts/2020/05/aws-networking-101.md

 <!--more-->
 ## High-Level Perspective

-* AWS virtual networking is implemented with isolated Virtual Private Clouds (**VPC**) that can be connected to outside world through Internet gateway, VPC-to-VPC peering, VPN gateways or Direct Connect (leased lines) gateways.
+* AWS virtual networking is implemented with isolated Virtual Private Clouds (**VPC**) that can be connected to outside world through Internet gateway, VPC-to-VPC peering, VPN gateways, Transit Gateways, or Direct Connect (leased lines) gateways.
 * VPC is limited to an **AWS region**.
 * Every VPC has one or more **subnets**.
 Each subnet is limited to an **AWS Availability zone**